You have no items in your shopping cart.

 With the release of tablets and the iPad, teleprompting software has evolved further and has been simplified to run the script from an app and projected straight from the device.

 This can be mounted beneath the teleprompter glass in place of the teleprompter monitor.
 The iPad/tablet can also be mounted above the lens for straight reading.

-Models like the Prompt-it Maxi require no tools, can be set up on any tripod, and is compatible with most tablets and iPad models.
+Models like the Prompt-it Maxi from Australian brand Prompt-it require no tools, can be set up on any tripod, and is compatible with most tablets and iPad models.
 The Maxi Teleprompter provides a 33 ft reading range and its portrait orientation allows for reduced left/right eye movement.
 This professional piece of equipment includes a sun hood, cleaning kit, and carry case and costs under £200

 Why use a teleprompter?